MASSAGE & MYOFASCIAL CUPPING

 HOW WILL MY VISIT BE DIFFERENT DUE TO COVID 19?

 You will be asked to sanitize your hands on arrival, and before you leave.
-Please cancel your appointment if you do not feel well.
-You will be screened before your appointment to rule out COVID symptoms.
-Please use your own washroom before appointments (as the studio washroom will be available for emergency use only), and leave belongings at home.
+Please wear a mask, and cancel your appointment if you do not feel well.
+Please use your own washroom before appointments (as the studio washroom will be available for emergency use only).

 WHAT TIME SHOULD I ARRIVE FOR MY APPOINTMENT?

 Please arrive at the time of your appointment and not earlier.